 …the Mediterranean salsa.
 Mix it in.
 Stick the whole thing in the fridge.

 Oh my.
 Delicious.
-And when made with 2% Greek yogurt and reduced fat sour cream, not terribly unhealthy.
+And when made with 2% Greek yogurt and reduced fat sour cream, Mediterranean Pasta Salad is not terribly unhealthy.
 SoupAddict loves win-win’s.